davidhuangsh-lgtm/newtab/README.md

     - Image: Change the src attribute of the <img> tag to point to your new image file.

-   - Label: Update the text inside the <p> tag.
+   - Label: Update the text inside the paragraph tag.

 ### Adding Custom Images